 3. Cheesy Cauliflower Gratin

 Everyone loves cauliflower – check.
 Everyone loves cheese – check.
-Everyone loves cauliflower covered with cheese and baked – triple check.
+Everyone loves cauliflower covered with cheese and baked – triple-check.
 This dish will not only appeal to everyone’s cheesy desires but it feeds a crowd.
 If cauliflower is not your thing, that’s fine.
-Use broccoli, green beans or whatever your favorite veggies are instead.
+Use broccoli, green beans, or whatever your favorite veggies are instead.
 My Cheesy Cauliflower Gratin uses chickpea flour to make the thick, delicious cheese sauce so it’s gluten-free but you can use any flour you like.
 I also like to use orange or purple cauliflower to make the dish more colorful.
 Preheat the oven to 400 degrees.
 Core a head of cauliflower (about 3 lbs.) and cut the head into large florets.
 Blanche the cauliflower in a pot of boiling water for just a few minutes.
 You want to be tender but still have crunch.
 Drain and rinse with cold water to stop the cooking.
-In a medium-size saucepan, melt 2 Tbs. vegan butter over medium heat and whisk in 2 Tbs. chickpea flour until well combined.
+In a medium-sized saucepan, melt 2 Tbs. vegan butter over medium heat and whisk in 2 Tbs. chickpea flour until well combined.
 Let it cook for a minute so you won’t taste the flour.
 Slowly add 2 cups warm non-dairy milk, whisking, until you have a smooth sauce.
 This is your béchamel sauce.
 Add ½ tsp. kosher salt, ¼ tsp. black pepper and a pinch of nutmeg.
 Add ½ cup vegan cheddar cheese and whisk until smooth.
 Turn off the heat and set aside.
 Put a few ladles of the béchamel sauce in the bottom of an 8 x 8 baking dish.
-Add the cauliflower to the baking dish and cover with the remaining cheese sauce.
+Add the cauliflower to the baking dish and cover it with the remaining cheese sauce.
 In a small dish, combine 1/3 cup gluten-free bread crumbs, 2 Tbs. vegan grated parmesan and 2 Tbs. extra-virgin olive oil.
 Mix and sprinkle over the cauliflower.
 Bake for 30 minutes or until the top begins to brown.
-Turn the oven on broiler for 2 minutes to really crisp up the top.
+Turn the oven on broil for 2 minutes to crisp up the top.
 Let sit for a few minutes to set before serving.